PreXident/Replayer/README.txt

 - monarchs, wars, ...
 - nation focus to display PUs
+- randomized new world
+- binary saves

 ############
 #Change log#
 ############

+1.2
+Updated to CoP
+Unfortunately no support for Randomized New World and problems with colonial nations (see known bugs)

 1.1
 Added a bunch of new gif related properties: